Get the flu vaccine and stay well this winter

 GPs across Northern Ireland will be inviting people over 65, pregnant women and ‘at risk’ children and adults to have the flu vaccine, as flu can be particularly serious for these groups.

-Protecting your child against flu - Vaccination for your toddler or pre-school child
+Protecting your child against flu: Vaccination for your toddler or pre-school child (with translations)

 The Public Health Agency (PHA) has launched phase two of its childhood flu vaccination programme which will see immunisation being offered to pre-school children aged two years and over, and all primary school children.
 This will help protect against the disease and reduce spread.

-Flu is more serious than you think (Pregnant women)
+Flu is more serious than you think: Pregnant women (with translations)

 This leaflet explains why pregnant women should receive the flu vaccine and outlines how it also protects the unborn child.
 It provides a range of information about the vaccine, including how to get vaccinated, how the vaccine works, how effective it is and possible side effects.